thejawker/laravel-deployer/README.md

 # laravel-deployer
-Makes deploying Laravel applications an absolute breeze!💨💨💨💨
+Makes deploying Laravel applications an absolute breeze! 💨💨💨💨

 ### WIP
 This will be pretty cool, but will take some time before it's done.